 Favorite track: She's Crying Diamonds.

-Musically, we stole all the best parts of Deep Floyd, The Black Doors, Led Sabbath and Dennie Christian, but you wouldn't know it if I didn't told you.
-They endured the Murky-treatment: we put them all in big black cauldron, added 4 cans of blues sauce and spiced it with prog-herbs.
+Musically, we stole all the best parts of Deep Floyd, The Black Doors, Led Sabbath, and Dennie Christian, but you wouldn't know it if I didn't tell you.
+They endured the Murky treatment: we put them all in a big black cauldron, added 4 cans of blues sauce, and spiced it with prog-herbs.
 We stirred it all up and let it simmer for about 2 years.
 The end result smells funny but it sounds just like Murky Red doing a cover of a Murky Red tribute band.

 CD Features Different Versions From Original Digital Release Of:

 Nothing Can Go Wrong